sanath-kumar-s/Unstarify/README.md

 ## ❓ FAQ

 **Q: Is my GitHub token stored securely?**
-A: By default, tokens are stored in plain text in `config.json`.
-For added security, we recommend using environment variables or OS-level credential storage.
+A: By default, tokens are stored in text in `config.json` locally in your system.
+So there are no external threats.

 **Q: Can I use this with GitHub Enterprise?**
 A: Currently, the app is designed for GitHub.com.
 Enterprise support can be added with minor modifications.